Dallinger/Dallinger/docs/source/demoing_dallinger.rst

 To test out Dallinger, we'll run a demo experiment in "debug" mode.

-Note that running the demo in "sandbox" mode as opposed to "debug" mode, will require a Heroku account.
+Note that running the demo in "sandbox" mode as opposed to "debug" mode will require a Heroku account.
 More information for :doc:`running in "sandbox" mode <demos_on_heroku>`.

 You can read more about this experiment here: